preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 Document Picker
 ************************************************

 There is a new possibility to configure the Document Picker centrally in Omnia Admin to make different tabs available for the author.
-Two typers of categories can be created, either you select a specific SharePoint document library or you create a Search Category that should be available.
+Two types of categories can be created, either you select a specific SharePoint document library or you create a Search Category that should be available.

 .. image:: document-picker-administration.png

-The new document picker will replace the old one when adding related links on web pages.
+The new document picker will replace the old one when adding related s on web pages.
 It will also show any document library that has been configured for the current publishing app.

 .. image:: document-picker-ui.png